 QUALIFICATIONS TO FOSTER

 Foster parenting is a position of public trust and a privilege, not a right or entitlement.
-We are careful to help families determine if foster parenting is a good fit for their family and likewise, if they will be a good fit for our fostering program.
+We carefully help families determine if fostering is a good fit for their family and likewise, if they will be a good fit for our fostering program.

-We welcome diverse families from all walks of life to volunteer as a foster parent.
+We welcome diverse families from all walks of life.
 We license single men and women, same gender couples, and those with or without religious affiliation.

 At a minimum a foster parent must: